thehighhigh/natural_sort_jp/README.md

 # NaturalSortJp

-**natural_sort_jp** can discriminate between full-width and half-width numbers (zenkaku and hankaku), which are unique to the Japanese language, and perform natural sorting.
+**natural_sort_jp** can discriminate between full-width and half-width characters (zenkaku and hankaku), which are unique to the Japanese language, and perform natural sorting.

 By using this gem, you can realize the special sorting (natural sort) used in file explorers such as google drive.